 How can I apply for a student visa?

-For full details about applying for your visa, please visit UK Visas and Immigration website or go directly to their online application form.
+For full details about applying for your visa, please visit the UK Visas and Immigration website.
 The earliest you can make a visa application is 3 months before your course starts.

 Will the Immigration Health Surcharge apply to me?

 The UK government has introduced an Immigration Health Surcharge (IHS).
 The IHS will be paid by non-EEA nationals who apply to come to the UK to study for a period of more than 6 months.
 It will also be paid by non-EEA nationals who are already in the UK and apply to extend their stay.
 The charge is currently £150 per student and per dependent (should there be any) per year of study, payable at the time of visa application.
 If the surcharge is required, but not paid, the application will be refused or treated as invalid and rejected.
 Guidance is available on https://www.gov.uk/healthcare-immigration-application/overview

 I am already in the UK, how can I get a visa?

 If you're already in the UK and hold a student visa for a different institution you'll still need to apply for a new student visa.
 It will not be possible to register on to your new course until you have applied for a new visa.
 You can find out more about applying on the UK Visas and Immigration website.
 If you are already a student at Portsmouth and are looking to extend your visa, find out more at current international students.